intel-iot-devkit/android-things-samples/bme280/README.md

 1. Android Things compatible board.
 2. Grove header or Breakout board.
-3. A ADS1015 i2c ADC (it is inbuilt on the Joule shield).
+3. Joule shield.
-4. Sdcard.
+4. A BME280 Atmospheric pressure sensor.

 Build and install:
 ------------------

-On Android Studio, select the "ads1015" module in select box by the "Run" button and then click on the "Run" button.
+On Android Studio, select the "bme280" module in select box by the "Run" button and then click on the "Run" button.